backstage/backstage/plugins/home/README.md

 ## Page visit homepage component (HomePageVisitedByType)

 This component shows the homepage user a view for "Recently visited" or "Top visited".
-Being provided by the `<HomePageVisitedByType/>` component, see it in usage on a homepage example bellow:
+Being provided by the `<HomePageVisitedByType/>` component, see it in use on a homepage example below:

 ```tsx
 import React from 'react';